20 top tips to save on your income protection insurance premiums

 15. Consolidate all of your insurance covers with one insurer

-Only by asking for a packaged quote will you be able to work out if the discounts from consolidating your covers will reduce your overall cost compared to having policies from different insurance companies.
-The other advantage of consolidating under one policy is not having to deal with more than one insurer!
+By asking for a packaged quote you will be able to work out if the discounts from consolidating your covers will reduce your overall cost compared to having policies from different insurance companies.

 16. Discounts may apply if a family member also takes out a policy

-Multi-life discounts are offered by some insurers.
-If an immediate family member takes out a policy with the same insurer as you a discount of up to 5% could apply to both policies.
+Multi-life discounts are offered by some insurers such as OnePath and MetLife.
+If you and an immediate family member takes out a policy with one of these insurers a discount of up to 5% could apply to both policies.

 The other policy does not have to be income protection – it could be Life, TPD or Trauma insurance.
 “Family members” can include your spouse, defacto, son, daughter, father, mother, father-in-law, mother-in-law, brother or sister.
 In some cases these discounts are also available for business relationships, including for members of the same SMSF.